Pakistan Institute of Nuclear Science & Technology: Strategic deterrence

-After the costly war with India in 1971, the re-purposing of the Pinstech Laboratory was difficult since it was never intended to be a weapons laboratory.
+After the costly war with India in 1971, the re-purposing of the Pinstech Laboratory was difficult since it was never intended to be a nuclear physics or weapons laboratory.
 Initially, the plutonium pit production at Pinstech was quite difficult together with its tiny research reactor that could never be a source of weapons-grade plutonium.
 In spite of its short-comings, the investigations and classified studies on understanding the equation of state on plutonium was started the physicists at the Pinstech laboratory in 1972.
 The Pinstech laboratory became a main research and development laboratory when it initiated its ingenious program for the production of plutonium oxide (plutonia) and uranium oxide (Urania) in 1973.

 The Pinstech laboratory was also a learning center for gaining expertise in nuclear fuel cycle which it provided training to other facilities after learning the very basic knowledge from the European industries prior to 1969.
 At the Pinstech laboratory, a pilot plant (New Labs) was built for reprocessing spent reactor fuel into plutonium pit production.
 Besides its fundamental and basic programs on physical sciences, the laboratory provided a ground for the Pakistani scientists to design and engineer weapon designs, with many feared that India was rapidly developing a nuclear bomb.

 As Nilore became restricted site, the research efforts were directed towards working on understanding and producing first the reactor-grade plutonium and eventually to military-grade plutonium from the spent fuel rods by undergoing a chemical process, "reprocessing".
 The design work had carried out on 20 different laboratories at the lab, and it was its New Labs facility of the lab that was able to produce the first batch of the weapon grade plutonium of ^{239}Pu by 1983.
 This weapon-grade plutonium was the source material that was carried on a nuclear test conducted at the Ras Koh Range on 30 May 1998.